Most Popular Interview Questions on Azure Test Plan:

 - Filter the test cases based on different criteria like configurations, tags, etc.

 - You can also distribute the test cases among the testers.

 - Move the test cases by simple drag and drop.

 - Change the configuration of the test cases.

-The image below is for the ListView:
+The below image depicts the ListView:

-Grid View: On the top right corner of the List view – you can see the option ‘List’, clicking on this option switches the view to ‘Grid’.
+b) Grid View: On the top right corner of the List view – you can see the option ‘List’, clicking on this option switches the view to ‘Grid’.
 Grid view is very similar to that of an Excel worksheet view.
 In this view, you will not be allowed to perform those actions that the list view allows you to do.

 - You can even reuse the existing test cases from Excel in an easier way in this view.